ldtteam/MinecoloniesWiki/source/items/supplycampandship.md

 ## Crafting the Supply Camp or Supply Ship

 You can craft the Supply Camp or Supply Ship using the recipes above.
-They can also be found in chest throughout the game.
+They can also be found in chests throughout the game.

 ## Placement of the Supply Camp or Supply Ship

-Before you place the Supply Camp you need to have a large enough flat, clear piece of land that is as large as the camp area.
+Before you place the Supply Camp, you need to have a large enough flat, clear piece of land that is as large as the camp area.
+For the Supply Ship, you need an area of water at least one block larger than the build area.
 Not all Camps or Ships are the same size.
-For the Supply Ship, you need an area of water at least 1 (one) block larger than the build area.

-To place either Camp or Ship, simply right click on a block and the 3D preivew of the Camp and Ship will be displayed, with the GUI to move it around.
-You will see a white outline of the entire build, which is the area needed cleared.
-If you need to look around the area before accepting the build, press ESC to exit the GUI, (this will leave the preview up so you can still see it).
-To re-enter the GUI simply click the Camp or Ship on the ground again to bring it up.
+To place either Camp or Ship, simply right-click on a block and the 3D preivew of the Camp and Ship will be displayed, with the GUI to move it around.
+You will see a white outline of the entire build, which is the area that needs to be cleared.
+If you need to look around the area before accepting the build, press ESC to exit the GUI.
+This will leave the preview up so you can still see it.
+To re-enter the GUI, simply click the Camp or Ship on the ground again to bring it up.

 <p style="text-align:center;"><img src="../../assets/images/gui/campgui.png" alt="Supply Camp GUI">